 B) Texas resident, undergraduates initially enrolling in Fall 2006 or after who exceed more than 30 hours of the number of required hours for their degree plan.

 Students approaching, about to exceed or already exceeding either the 30 or 45 hour limits will have a CB30 or CB45 hold placed on their account.
 These holds are informational only and have no impacts on their own - any adjustments to a student's account as a result of excessive hours are processed separately from the holds.
 When the detailed version of the hold is viewed in Student Center each student will be able to see if the hold is marked as "Approaching", "Will Exceed" or "Have Exceeded".
 Those designations, as well as the description text for the hold, will help each student understand if/how they are currently affected by excessive hours rules as follows:

 - Approaching - Student is nearing the 30/45 hour limit they are liable to, but is not yet exceeding that limit.
 This version of the hold serves as an early warning and no tuition increases due to excessive hours apply.

 - Will Exceed - Based on enrollment as-of the Census Date of the current term, the student will be in excess of the 30/45 hour limit they are liable to at the end of the current term.
 Tuition increases for excessive hours will begin at the start of the next term.

 - Have Exceeded - Student has already exceeded the 30/45 hour limit they are liable to.
 Tuition increases for excessive hours are already in place.

-For assistance or clarification of these rules, please contact the Enrollment Services Center in ADM 230.
+For assistance or clarification, please contact the Enrollment Services Center in STE 230.